HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 We take the initial estimated value, and add an amount for exploration, where $c$ controls the amount of exploration.

+The more times $a$ is selected, the greater the denominator, and smaller the UCB.

+Conversely, if $t$ increases without $a$ being selected, the UCB increases. $ln(t)$ is unbounded, so all actions will eventualy be selected, but those selected frequently or with low estimates will be selected with decreasing frequency over time.

 ![wk1-UCB-formula-examples.png](wk1-UCB-formula-examples.png)

 ![wk1-UCB-performance-vs-epsilon-greedy.png](wk1-UCB-performance-vs-epsilon-greedy.png)

 Note that UCB's exploration reduces over time, whereas $\epsilon$-greedy still continues exploring to its detriment.

+UCB often performs well but is more difficult than $\epsilon$-greedy to extend to more general reinforcement learning problems.

 ### Contextual bandits for real world learning